Top 10 most scenic drives in Australia

-With the release of Forza Horizon 3 - the exhilarating Xbox car racing game where you and your friends can whizz through Australian landscapes in a battle for first place – what better time is there to tell you about the enticing scenic drives on offer in the land down under that the games' race locations are based?
+Inspired by the autumn 2016 release of Forza Horizon 3 - the exhilarating Xbox car racing game where you and your friends can whizz through Australian landscapes in a battle for first place – what better time is there to tell you about the enticing scenic drives on offer in the land down under that the games' race locations are based?

 Where: This captivatingly barren landscape is located on the Great Australia Bight Coast, nestled in southern Australia.

 What: We sure Australia’s coast conjures up an image of golden beaches and jagged coastlines – but Nullarbor Plain paints a different picture.
 This vast area of flat, semi-arid landscape is truly jaw-dropping, especially as you drive across its rusty orange desert plains, visiting cattle stations and historic homesteads along the way.

 Best bits: Though quite desolate, this scenic drive offers wonderful wildlife viewings.
 Inquisitive kangaroos sit along the tracks, whilst rare birds like the Malleefowl and Major Mitchell’s Cockatoo regularly swoop over the winding Eyre highway.
 You could even peer over the edge of the Head of Bight for gorgeous views of the southern right whales.